MicrosoftDocs/sql-docs/docs/advanced-analytics/common-issues-external-script-execution.md

 1. Install SQL Server 2016 without R Services.
 2. Upgrade SQL Server 2016 Cumulative Update 2.
-3. Install R Services (In-Database) by using the RTM media.
+3. Install R Services (in-database) using the RTM media.

 **The correct way to upgrade**:

 1. Install SQL Server 2016 without R Services.
 2. Upgrade SQL Server 2016 to the desired patch level.
-For example, install SP1 and then Cumulative Update 2.
+For example, install Service Pack 1 and then Cumulative Update 2.
 3. To add the feature at the correct patch level, run SP1 and CU2 setup again, and then choose R Services (In-Database).

 #### Check to see whether a user has rights to run external scripts